Cherbourg-en-Cotentin

-Cherbourg-en-Cotentin (/fr/, lit.
-'Cherbourg in Cotentin'; Norman: Tchidbouo) is a major port city in the department of Manche, Normandy, northwestern France, established on 1 January 2016.
+Cherbourg-en-Cotentin (/fr/; lit.
+'Cherbourg-in-Cotentin'; Norman: Tchidbouo), commonly known as Cherbourg, is a major port city in the department of Manche, Normandy, northwestern France, established on 1 January 2016.
 The commune takes its name from Cherbourg, the main town of the commune, and from the Cotentin Peninsula.
 Cherbourg is an important commercial, ferry and military port on the English Channel.

-Cherbourg-en-Cotentin is a maritime prefecture and a sub-prefecture of Manche.
+Cherbourg-en-Cotentin is a maritime prefecture and a subprefecture of Manche.
 The merger makes it the most populous commune in the department, with 79,144 inhabitants as of 2018 (of which 35,545 in Cherbourg-Octeville) and the largest city of the department, ahead of the Saint-Lô prefecture, and the second-largest city in the region, after Caen.
 Its urban unit is composed of three communes (Cherbourg-en-Cotentin, Martinvast and Tollevast) and has 81,963 inhabitants (2018).
 Its larger functional area covers 77 communes and had 152,630 inhabitants as of 2018.